ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Experiments

 \subsection{Implementation Details}

-To reduce the learning complexity, we use diffusion models to generate the representations of images in the latent space of an image auto-encoder following Latent Diffusion Models~\citep{DBLP:journals/corr/abs-2112-10752}.
-We first pre-train an image encoder to transform an image $x \in \mathbb{R}^{n_{h} \times n_{w} \times 3}$ from the pixel space into the latent space $ \hat{x} \in \mathbb{R}^{n_{h}/8 \times n_{w}/8 \times 4}$ and an image decoder to convert it back.
-Here $n_{h}$ and $n_{w}$ denote the image's original height and width.
-Then we fix the auto-encoder and train the diffusion model to generate $\hat{x}$ from the text prompt $y$.
-During inference, we adopt the pre-trained image decoder to turn $\hat{x}$ into the pixel-level image output.
+To reduce learning complexity, we use diffusion models to generate the representations of images in latent space of an image auto-encoder following Latent Diffusion Models~\cite{DBLP:journals/corr/abs-2112-10752}.
+We first pre-train an image encoder to transform an image $x \in \mathbb{R}^{n_{h} \times n_{w} \times 3}$ from pixel space into latent space $ \hat{x} \in \mathbb{R}^{n_{h}^{l} \times n_{w}^{l} \times 4}$ and an image decoder to convert it back.
+Here $n_{h}$/$n_{h}^{l}$ and $n_{w}$/$n_{w}^{l}$ denote the image's original/latent height and width, and we collectively refer to pixel space and hidden space as image space in this paper.
+Then we fix the auto-encoder and train the diffusion model to generate $\hat{x}$ from text prompt $y$.
+During inference, we adopt the pre-trained image decoder to turn $\hat{x}$ into pixel-level image output.

 ERNIE-ViLG~2.0 contains a transformer-based text encoder with 1.3B parameters and 10 denoising U-Net experts with 2.2B parameters each, which totally add up to about 24B parameters.
-For hyper-parameters to incorporate knowledge, the attention weight scale $w_a$ for textual knowledge and the loss weight scale $w_l$ for visual knowledge are set to $0.01$ and $0.1$, respectively.
-For MoDE, the number of experts $n=10$, meaning that the timesteps are divided into $10$ blocks.
-The model is optimized by AdamW~\citep{DBLP:conf/iclr/LoshchilovH19}, with a fixed learning rate $0.9 \times 10^{-4}$, ${\beta}_1=0.9$, ${\beta}_2=0.999$, and weight decay of $0.01$.
-We train the whole model on 320 A100 GPUs for 18 days.
-The training of diffusion model is a DDPM~\citep{DBLP:conf/nips/HoJA20} with 1,000 denoising steps and linear noise schedule, and the inference uses DDIM~\citep{DBLP:conf/iclr/SongME21} with 50 steps.
+For hyper-parameters to incorporate knowledge, the attention weight scale $w_a$ is set to $0.01$ and the loss weight scale $w_l$ is set to $0.1$ (both chosen from [$0.01$, $0.1$, $0.5$, $1$]).
+For the MoDE strategy, all timesteps are divided into $10$ blocks.
+The model is optimized by AdamW~\cite{DBLP:conf/iclr/LoshchilovH19}, with a fixed learning rate $0.9 \times 10^{-4}$, ${\beta}_1=0.9$, ${\beta}_2=0.999$, and weight decay of $0.01$.
+We train ERNIE-ViLG~2.0 on 320 Tesla A100 GPUs for 18 days.
+More training details are introduced in Appendix~\ref{sec:training}.

-The training data of ERNIE-ViLG~2.0 consists of 170M image-text pairs, including the publicly available English datasets like LAION~\citep{DBLP:journals/corr/abs-2111-02114} and a series of internal Chinese datasets.
-The image auto-encoder is trained on the same images.
-For images with English captions, we automatically translate them with Baidu Translate API\footnote{\url{https://fanyi.baidu.com}} to get the Chinese version.
+The training data consists of 170M image-text pairs, including publicly available English datasets like LAION~\cite{DBLP:journals/corr/abs-2111-02114} and a series of internal Chinese datasets.
+The image auto-encoder is trained on the same set.
+For images with English captions, we translate them with Baidu Translate API\footnote{\url{https://fanyi.baidu.com}} to get the Chinese version.